Some Open Problems on Locally Finite or Locally Nilpotent Derivations and ${\mathcal E}$-Derivations: The LFED Conjecture from a Different Point of View

 One known case of the conjecture above is as follows.
-Let $z_i$ $(1\le i\le n)$ be commutative free variables, $\cA=K$ and $V=\{0\}$.
-Then the conjecture above in this case coincides with the following remarkable Duistermaat-van der Kallen Theorem \cite{DK}.
+Let $z_i$ $(1\le i\le n)$ be commutative free variables, $\cA=K$.
+Then the conjecture above in this case follows directly from the following remarkable Duistermaat-van der Kallen Theorem \cite{DK}, which is also the special case of the Mathieu conjecture \cite{Ma} for complex tori.

 \begin{theo} Let $K$ be a field of characteristic zero, $z=(z_1, \dots, z_n)$ commutative free variables and $M$ the $K$-subspace of $K[z^{-1}, z]$ of the Laurent polynomials with no constant term.
 Then $\rad(M)$ consists of $f\in K[z^{-1}, z]$ such that $0$ does not lie in the polytope of $f$.
 Consequently, $M$ is a MS of $K[z^{-1}, z]$. \end{theo}